 If the information of contact person is old or invalid, we may be unable to acknowledge publication of your data or any other important announcement.

-See the relevant item in Data Updates/Corrections and contact us from this form to send request by selecting the subject, "Change the contact person, belonging, institution, etc..".
+Contact us from this form to send request by selecting the subject, "Change the contact person, belonging, institution, etc..".

 For once published entries, we can restrict to use the data, if the conditions are right.